RSk141/planner_tgbot/README.md

-Template for Telegram bot on aiogram
+Telegram bot for your plans